Loukya-Shivapooja/Pewlett-Hackard-Analysis./README.md

 # Pewlett-Hackard-Analysis.
 ## Overview of the Analysis
 ### Purpose of the project
 The purpose of the analysis is to prepare Pewlett-Hackward, a company with several thousand employees for the “silver tsunami” as many current employees reach retirement age.
-Pewlett-Hackard is looking for future in two ways,
+Pewlett-Hackard is looking for future in two ways
 * It is offering retirement package to those who meet certain criteria.
-* It is starting to think about which positions need to be filled in near future.
+* Selecting employees for Mentorship program.

-* The number of upcoming retirememt will leave thousands of job openings. we need to know who will be retiring in the next few years and how many positions it has to be filled and finally generating a list of all employees who are eligible for retirment package.
+Also It is starting to think about which positions need to be filled in near future.
+The number of upcoming retirememt will leave thousands of job openings.
+We need to know who will be retiring in the next few years and how many positions it has to be filled and finally generating a list of all employees who are eligible for retirment package.
 ### Resources
 The employee data is available in six CSV files and the analysis is performed using **Relational database**.
 In this Analysis we use: